Paroxysmisch/genome-assembly/dissertation/main.typ

 === Graph Adaptive Normalization Layer <sec:granola>
 Normalization has been shown to be critical for enhancing the training stability, convergence behavior, and overall performance of neural networks.
 Conventional normalization techniques such as BatchNorm @batch-norm, InstanceNorm @instancenorm, and LayerNorm @layernorm, have been widely adopted, but are not specifically designed to support graph-structured data.
 In fact, direct application of these standard normalization techniques can impair the expressive power of @gnn:pl, degrading performance significantly @granola-paper.

 Increasing the depth of a @gnn by stacking additional layers theoretically expands the class of functions it can represent, but repeated message passing operations can lead to node embeddings becoming indistinguishable---an effect known as over-smoothing @pairnorm.
 This observation is also theoretically motivated---graph convolution can be viewed as a type of Laplacian smoothing @laplacian-smoothing, and so its repeated application in @gnn layers leads to embeddings having similar values.
-Mitigating over-smoothing is the primary motivator for many graph-specific normalization layers (e.g. PairNorm @pairnorm and DiffGroupNorm @diffgroupnorm).
+Mitigating over-smoothing is the primary motivator for many graph-specific normalization layers (e.g. PairNorm @pairnorm, DiffGroupNorm @diffgroupnorm).

 Unfortunately, despite numerous efforts to develop graph-based normalization schemes, no method consistently outperforms the alternatives in all tasks and benchmarks.
 Furthermore, normalization schemes extended from traditional schemes such as BatchNorm and InstanceNorm, often reduce the expressive power of the @gnn @granola-paper.